 Count This PennyAmanda and Allen Rigell (aka Count This Penny) inaugurated our Boundless: Artists in the Archives program, composing songs inspired by our special collections.

-In 2016, Knoxville folk singer-songwriter duo Amanda and Allen Rigell, known as Count This Penny, were the first artists to partner with the University of Tennessee Libraries to create works of art that celebrate our unique collections in the Betsey B. Creekmore Special Collections and University Archives.
-Initiating our Artists in the Archives program, the Rigells explored the Wilma Dykeman and James R. Stokely Jr. Papers in our manuscripts collections and translated their insights into song.
+Knoxville singer-songwriter duo Amanda and Allen Rigell, known as Count This Penny, are the first artists to partner with the University of Tennessee Libraries to create a work of art that celebrates the unique materials in the Betsey B. Creekmore Special Collections and University Archives.
+Initiating our Artists in the Archives program, the Rigells explored the papers of Wilma Dykeman and James R. Stokely Jr. housed in our special collections and translated their reflections into song.

-They debuted their original compositions at an open performance at Special Collections in Hodges Library and released the digital recordings online.
-The UT Libraries also pressed and mailed copies of a limited-edition 45 RPM vinyl record in our annual publication to Library Society members.
+Count This Penny debuted their original compositions at an open performance in Hodges Library and later released the digital recordings online.
+The UT Libraries pressed and mailed copies of a limited-edition 45 RPM vinyl record in our annual publication to Library Society members.

 Amanda and Allen created the “Boundless” title to our Artists in the Archives program.
 Given the scope of our special collections and the depth of our local talent pool, the program is indeed boundless.

 Recent NewsMore News

 - Douglass Day — Join us for a Lecture and Transcribe-a-thon

 - Add Mystery to Your Life with Blind Date with a Book